Lawn Rehab (Practice)

 Having the right tools can make a profound difference.
 Try to make them easy to get at, especially if you often weed spontaneously for short periods of time.
 Perhaps put everything into one basket, so you don’t have to hunt around for them.
 If you don’t have a basket and don’t have time to think about getting one — life can be that busy — use a cardboard box.
 It won’t be pretty, but it’ll do the job.
 Or keep your favorite tools — weeder, kneeling pad, and gloves — by the back door, where you can easily snag them on your way out.

-Tip: The Yard Butler Garden Kneeler converts from a portable 17-1/2″ tall bench for sitting to a cushioned kneeling pad by simply flipping it over.
+No more stooping, bending, or sore knees!
+The Yard Butler® Garden Kneeler converts from a portable 17-1/2″ tall bench for sitting to a cushioned kneeling pad by simply flipping it over.
 Folds flat for easy storage.

 The three things listed above are only some of the options that make weeding less painful.
 The padded bench saves your knees, the hat saves your eyes and skin, and the music can make all the difference.
 Trading weeding days with a friend can mean that the job becomes almost a pleasure, instead of a dreaded chore.
 Gloves are essential to some, hated by others.
 If you need sunscreen, which is easier: to put it on first thing in the morning, or to keep it with your gardening basket?

 Aerating may be the single best, long-term thing you can do for your lawn, but you should only do it if the season is just beginning or almost over.
 Aerating your lawn involves using a special tool to dig little plugs of dirt out of your lawn so that air and water can reach roots.
 (Yes, it does look like hundreds of tiny turds all over the grass.)
-Do this in early spring or in fall, and the grass will be stimulated.
+Do this in early spring or in fall, and the grass will be stimulated (see Healthy Turf – Aerate the Lawn!).
 Do it in mid-summer when the grass is in a quiet, retiring mode, and you can damage rather than improve it, because you are cutting roots which the plants need to get water and nutrients.

 A number of things can cause or contribute to compaction.
 Obviously, first among these is heavy use, which is why paths are almost always compacted.
 But a thin layer of topsoil, for instance, will compact more quickly and completely than a thick one, and clay soils, being composed of such minute mineral pieces, compacts more quickly than do sandy soils or soils containing plenty of organic material.
 Lawns that have not been recently aerated are likely to be compacted, as are those in recently built subdivisions where building and landscaping were done by machine.
 Finally, and this one may come as a surprise, walking on the lawn when it is frozen or snowy will lead to compaction.